kamperh/recipe_bucktsong_awe_py3/readme.md

 https://github.com/kamperh/recipe_bucktsong_awe.
 The code here uses Python 3 (instead of Python 2.7) and uses LibROSA for feature extraction (instead of HTK).
-Because of slight differences in input features, the results here does not exactly match those in the paper above, since the older recipe was used for the submitted paper.
+Because of slight differences in input features, the results here does not exactly match those in the paper above, since the older recipe was used.

 Disclaimer